 Certified wind-rated doors include an engineering label or sticker.
 This label is usually located on the inside of the door, often on the third or bottom panel, and lists the positive and negative pressure ratings along with certification details.

-Permits and Inspections Near the Coast
+Permits Inspections and Garage Door Wind Code Ratings Near the Coast

 In much of Texas, garage door replacement does not require a permit.
 However, that changes in coastal communities.